raspberrypilearning/journey-to-school/en/step_3.md

 + Click on the **Train** button to start to give your survey results to the computer.
 ![Train button](images/train.png)

 + Now, you will create buckets to store the survey results.
 The names of your buckets will depend on the methods of transport that your classmates most often use.
-Click on **Add new label**.
-Then, create a bucket called `car`.
+Click on **Add new label**, and create a bucket called `car`.

 + Now, create two more buckets called `walk` and `cycle`.